Instructions for Authors

 - quotations should be written in quotation marks, straight text; a quotation inside a quotation should be marked in angle quotes »…«;

-We also require that citations and bibliographies are done according to the following standards:
+We require that in-text citations and reference list are done according to the APA 7 Style.

 The submission of article in Social Communication.
 Online Journal is equivalent to the author’s statement that the paper is original and has not been published before.
 This statement also include the fact that the author(s) is entitled to copyright to the manuscript and this does interfere with copyrights of other parties.